duybluemind1988/R/README.md

 # R
 R for datascience
-My first commit to Github with R
+My first commit to Github with Radding new line